liamwhite/cookie_check/README.md

 # cookie_check

-Checking authentication Rails sessions through a C API via Rust.
-Does not verify the cookie before decoding it.
-Requires openssl.
+Checking authentication of Rails sessions through a C API, via safe Rust.
+Does not verify the signature of the cookie before decoding it.
+Does not panic back into C. Requires openssl.

 ## Parameters